Skip to content

 }

-1. Laravel’s service container detects the DTO type hint
+1. Laravel’s service container detects the Dto type hint

 2. Service provider creates an instance

-3. Request data is automatically passed to the DTO
+3. Request data is automatically passed to the Dto

 4. Validation runs automatically

-5. Controller receives the validated DTO
+5. Controller receives the validated Dto

 public function register(Request $request): JsonResponse